 Proposed City of Hermantown sales tax increase of 0.05% for recreation plan (Legislature approval is needed first, before a vote is brought to the constituents) (Jan/Feb 2020) Status: Tabled TFN due to COVID, various committees are still meeting.

 New Developments in Hermantown (Jan/Feb 2020) Status: Ongoing

 Housing – Affordable Housing Shortage, Senior Housing Shortage Status: Ongoing

-Position on: CA Clean Car Rules for MN – through the Rulemaking process: The Hermantown Area Chamber of Commerce opposes Governor Walz’s proposed LEV and ZEV mandates on Minnesota’s through rulemaking without going through the legislative process.
+Position on: CA Clean Car Rules for MN – through the Rulemaking process: The Hermantown Area Chamber of Commerce opposes Governor Walz’s proposed LEV, and ZEV mandates on Minnesota’s through rulemaking without going through the legislative process.
 We also encourage Governor Walz to withdraw the proposed mandate and reconfigure in the form of legislation to be debated by state legislators and the public within the legislative process.
 We believe that the free market should determine supply and demand of vehicles available for sale in our community, region and state.
-We are willing to work with Governor Walz, his administration and Minnesota State Legislators on low and zero emission vehicle requirements that are more suitable for the terrain, climate and vehicle preferences in Minnesota.
-We advocate against these mandates, and in support of our membership and the greater community as part of our commitment to support our members and advocate on behalf of their interests.
+We are willing to work with Governor Walz, his administration, and Minnesota State Legislators on low and zero-emission vehicle requirements that suit the terrain, climate, and vehicle preferences in Minnesota.
+We advocate against these mandates and in support of our membership and the greater community as part of our commitment to support our members and advocate on behalf of their interests.
 (Vote 11/18/2020)

 Position on: Enbridge Line 3 — The Chamber Board of Directors passed a resolution SUPPORTING the Line 3 initiative in March 2019.
 Representatives from Enbridge spoke to our Chamber board in January 2019.
 In February 2019 we invited representatives of Honor The Earth in to share their position on the issue.